linode/docs/docs/applications/game-servers/create-an-ark-survival-evolved-server-on-ubuntu-16-04-xenial.md

 {: .note}
 > The steps in this guide require root privileges unless otherwise noted.
 Be sure to run the steps below as `root` or with the `sudo` prefix.
 For more information on privileges, see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

-##Before you Begin
+##Before You Begin

 1. To connect to your ARK server, you must have a copy of the [ARK](http://www.playark.com/) game client.

 2. In keeping with the [system requirements](http://ark.gamepedia.com/Dedicated_Server_Setup#Hardware) for an ARK server, we recommend using our **Linode 8GB** plan or higher when following these steps.

-1. Update your Linode's software:
+3. Update your Linode's software:

         apt-get update && apt-get upgrade

-2. Install **SteamCMD**, the Steam command line interface:
+4. Install **SteamCMD**, the Steam command line interface:

         apt-get install steamcmd

     During the installation process, you will be prompted to agree to the Steam License Agreement.
 Select **I Agree** and hit **Ok** to accept the terms of the agreement.

-3. For security reasons, you'll create a separate `ark` user to run your server application.
+5. For security reasons, you'll create a separate `ark` user to run your server application.
 Take note of the password you assign:

         adduser ark